Desperate Measures (film)

 Desperate Measures is a 1998 American action thriller film starring Michael Keaton, Andy García, Marcia Gay Harden and Brian Cox, directed by Barbet Schroeder.
 It was filmed in both the San Francisco Bay Area and downtown Pittsburgh with such landmarks as the BNY Mellon Center, the Allegheny County Courthouse and the Oakland Bay Bridge.
-The film was released on January 30, 1998 and was a critical and financial failure.
+The film was released on January 30, 1998, and was a critical and financial failure.
 However, Andy García won an ALMA Award for "Outstanding Actor in a Feature Film in a Crossover Role".

 Plot

 San Francisco police officer and widowed father Frank Conner is in a frantic search for a compatible bone marrow donor for his leukemia-stricken son, Matt.
 In desperation, he breaks into FBI headquarters and finds a perfect match.
 Unfortunately, it is Peter McCabe, a sociopath who is serving life in prison for several murders.
-During his time in prison, the brutal, cunning McCabe has attempted escape and killed several guards and fellow prisoners, and must be kept in multiple restraints when out of the SHU in the supermax at Pelican Bay State Prison.
+During his time in prison, the brutal, cunning McCabe has attempted escape and killed several guards and fellow prisoners and must be kept in multiple restraints when outside of the supermax unit at Pelican Bay State Prison.

 McCabe initially shows little interest in helping Conner, but later finds an opportunity to turn the situation to his advantage and devises a plot to escape.
-Biding his time, McCabe plays chess against a computer, easily defeating the program, and expresses the need for a challenge akin to Garry Kasparov or Deep Blue.
+Biding his time, he plays chess against a computer, easily defeating the program, and expresses the need for a challenge akin to Garry Kasparov or Deep Blue.
 Meanwhile, Conner, along with police captain Cassidy and Matt's physician, Dr. Hawkins, prepare for McCabe to be transferred to the hospital for the organ transplant.

 At the hospital, McCabe is given a sedative.
-With the aid of a counteracting drug he had obtained from a fellow inmate, McCabe slips out of his restraints, attacks the guards and attempts to escape.
+With the aid of a counteracting drug he had obtained from a fellow inmate, McCabe slips out of his restraints, attacks the guards and surgeons and attempts to escape.
 Conner and a fellow officer corner him, but McCabe holds a scalpel to Hawkins' throat, prompting Conner to drop his gun.
 The other officer gets the drop on McCabe, but Hawkins warns the police that if he dies, his bone marrow becomes useless.
 Conner stands in the way of the other officer; McCabe takes his gun and shoots the officer.

-After hearing what happened, Cassidy immediately orders Conner off the case and removed from the scene.
+After hearing what happened, Cassidy immediately orders Conner removed from the scene.
 Conner breaks free to search the hospital for McCabe on his own.
 McCabe causes an explosion with propane tanks, seizes control of the hospital's adjacent wing, holds guards hostage and orders a lockdown of the building.